Table of Contents

 This category is newly created and encompasses the different risks associated with design and web architecture defects.
 In other words, it groups all the weaknesses resulting from the lack of application of secure design methodologies.

-These vulnerabilities are difficult to remedy once the development has been carried out.
+Insecure design is difficult to remedy once the development has been carried out.
 Both because of the complexity of the task and because of the additional cost involved.
 In this sense, OWASP points out a difference that must be taken into account.
 An insecure design is not the same as an insecure implementation.

 A secure design can be burdened by implementation flaws that give rise to security risks.
 Whereas the weaknesses inherent in an insecure design cannot be mitigated by a perfect implementation.
 Since security controls have not been created to defend against specific attacks.
 A key contributing factor to an insecure design is the organization’s inability to determine what level of security design is needed.